news

 5. Finished Grading

-The final grade is the last step in the construction site grading process.
-In this stage, workers place a layer of sand or topsoil that promotes growth.
+Final grading in construction is the last step in the construction site grading process.
+During this stage, workers place a layer of sand or topsoil that promotes growth.
 Then, the final landscaping process can begin, placing plants and landscaping materials in their designated areas.
-Final grading also prepares a site for seeding and ensures adequate water drainage promotes growth.
+Final grading also prepares a site for seeding and ensures adequate water drainage and promotes growth.

 Site Grading Plan Elevations